Noctis/kickstart-app/docs/HTTP.md

 ## Responses

-HTTP action's `execute()` method must return an instance of a class implementing the `Psr\Http\Message\ResponseInterface` interface.
-The `Noctis\KickStart\Http\Action\AbstractAction` abstract class, which every HTTP action class extends, provides you with a couple of methods which produce such a `ResponseInterface` object.
+HTTP action's `process()` method must return an instance of a class implementing the `Psr\Http\Message\ResponseInterface` interface.
+I recommend you use the abstract class which every HTTP action class extends provides you with a couple of methods which produce such a `Noctis\KickStart\Http\Response\ResponseFactory` class to create the appropriate response object.
+`ResponseInterface` object.

+You can find examples on how to use it, below.

 ### HTML Response

-If you wish to return HTML as response, you should call the action's `render()` method.
-The method takes up to two
+If you wish to return HTML as response, you should call the `ResponseFactory`'s `render()` method.
+The method takes up to two arguments:
-arguments:

 * the first argument is the name of the Twig template file, as it is in the `templates` directory, e.g.
   `dummy.html.twig`,